signature-opensource/CK-DeviceModel/README.md

 >  There is much more to say about Commands: [see here](CK.DeviceModel/Command#commands).

-- Finally, a simple helper that triggers a flash directly on the device: such specific device API must always be simple helpers that eventually send a command (an await its completion).
+- Finally, a simple helper that triggers a flash directly on the device: such specific device API must always be simple helpers that eventually send a command (and await its completion).

 ```csharp
 public async Task<bool> FlashAsync( IActivityMonitor monitor )